 When you’re in business, you’re out to make money.
 Even if profit isn’t your primary motivation, you still need a surplus of cash to keep your operations running.
 Otherwise, you’ll very quickly be shutting up shop.

-While it might go against your instincts as a business person, it can sometimes pay to give things away for free, provided it’s part of a well-devised business plan or marketing campaign.
+While it might go against your instincts as a business person, it can sometimes pay to give things away for free, provided its part of a well-devised marketing campaign or business plan outlined in a correct business template.

 Retailers will often give away their latest products for people with a coupon as a way to get them to try the new line.
 The hope here is that the customer will like it and spend money to buy it again in the future.